This image is available for download, without charge, under the Getty's Open Content Program.

 Not on view due to temporary Getty closure

 Sculptural Group of a Seated Poet and Sirens (2) with unjoined fragmentary curls (304)

-A seated man is flanked by sirens, creatures part bird and part woman, in this nearly life-size terracotta group.
-In Greek mythology, the singing of the sirens lured sailors to their deaths; thus the creatures have general funerary connotations.
-The seated man is also a singer, as shown by his open mouth and the pick (plektron) with which he plays his now-missing lyre, which he once cradled in his left arm.
+A seated man is flanked by Sirens, creatures part bird and part woman, in this nearly life-size terracotta group.
+In Greek mythology, the singing of the Sirens lured sailors to their deaths, and so these mythical figures are often connected with the deceased.
+The seated man is also a singer, as shown by his open mouth and the pick (plektron) with which he plays his now-missing lyre, once cradled in his left arm.
 His precise identity, however, is uncertain.
-He might be Orpheus, who was famous for his singing and who traveled to the land of the dead and was able to return.
-But in art of this period, Orpheus is usually shown wearing a specific Eastern costume not seen here.
-Therefore, this man may just be an ordinary mortal, perhaps the deceased, in the guise of a poet or singer.
+He might be Orpheus, who was famous for his singing and who helped Jason and his crew safely sail past the Sirens.
+But in art of the fourth century BC, Orpheus is usually shown wearing an elaborately embroidered costume that is not seen here.
+Therefore, the seated figure may be a mortal in the guise of a poet or singer.
 The precise meaning of the group has been the subject of extensive speculation, but perhaps the singer should be seen as prevailing over the Sirens and triumphing over death.

 It is likely that the group was made for a tomb.
-Originally brightly painted, this large-scale terracotta sculpture is characteristic of the Greek colonies in South Italy.
-With its funerary imagery, the group may have decorated a tomb.
+Originally brightly painted, it is an exceptional example of the terracotta sculpture characteristic of the Greek colonies in South Italy.
 Although terracotta sculpture is also found in mainland Greece, artists in the Greek colonies in South Italy used this medium with greater frequency and on a larger scale because there were few sources of good stone suitable for sculpting.

 The J. Paul Getty Museum Handbook of the Collections.
 1st ed.
 (Malibu: J. Paul Getty Museum, 1986), p.
 33.